The Rise Initiative Hosts Inaugural Summit

 A Zooming Surprise

-Julie was informed of the honor during a board meeting for the Y. BellXcel CEO Lauren Sanchez Gilbert joined the Zoom call as a special guest and shared the news with the group and our very surprised and extraordinarily worthy recipient.
+Julie was informed of the honor during a board meeting for the YMCA.
+BellXcel CEO Lauren Sanchez Gilbert joined the Zoom call as a special guest and shared the news with the group and our very surprised and extraordinarily worthy recipient.
 Moments later Julie’s doorbell rang and she was presented with the award and a bouquet of flowers.

 As summer 2021 draws closer and COVID-19 restrictions ease, a celebration in Julie’s honor is planned for this summer to be shared with her colleagues and the scholars she cherishes.
 We look forward to sharing more of the celebration and fun!